 The authors conclude that this supports the basic assumption of the ASAMPSA_E project: extending the scope of PSA to all initiators and all relevant sources of accidental releases.
 Moreover, PSA should be used to identify plant vulnerabilities for all potentially relevant scenarios.
 In this case, relevance should be defined in terms of the overall risk profile of the plant and should specifically include all scenarios with large or early releases, which cannot be practically eliminated17.
 Moreover, PSA analyses should be used to demonstrate the effectiveness of respective plant improvements.
-PSA results should be used in a risk-informed process, which is fundamentally aimed at continuously improving plant safety to the extent practicable [27], [103].
+PSA results should be used in a risk-informed process, which is fundamentally aimed at continuously improving plant safety to the extent practicable [27], [105].
 While the importance of specific measures might be ranked under consideration of PSA results, general cut-off values for PSA results should not be sufficient by themselves to justify accepting known vulnerabilities.
-"Even if the probability of an accident sequence is very low, any additional reasonably practicable design features, operational measures or accident management procedures to lower the risk further should be implemented."
-[74], p.
-32. This should be consistently applied to new and existing reactors [97].
+"Even if the probability of an accident management procedures to lower the risk further should be implemented."
+[75], p.
+32. This should be consistently applied to new and existing reactors [99].
 The ASAMPSA_E project will investigate this issue further and will publish further guidance on the use of PSA and PSA results in risk-informed decision making.

-In addition to the fundamental issue on the role and use of PSA, there are several other aspects of PSA and its use in decision making, which shall be discussed in the light of the Fukushima Dai-ichi accident.
+In addition to the fundamental issue on the role and use of PSA, there are several other aspects of PSA and its use in decision making, which merit discussion in the light of the Fukushima Dai-ichi accident.

-• As mentioned above, PSA results for the Fukushima Dai-ichi plant were used as support for the claim to Japanese stakeholders that there is "no risk" of a severe accident.
+- As mentioned above, PSA results for the Fukushima Dai-ichi plant were used as support for the claim to Japanese stakeholders that there is "no risk" of a severe accident.
 The authors emphasise that certainties run contrary to the probabilistic approach.
 Similarly, translating PSA results like 10-5 per year into return periods like "one time in 100000 years" in e.g. stakeholder communication is not supported by the probabilistic approach and obfuscates and distorts PSA results.
-The authors find a need for better communication in this regard.
+The authors find a need for better communication in this regard. - In this context, PSA results are often narrowed down to very few numbers or even one risk-aggregate figure of merit.
+Such figures are often "core damage frequency" and/or "large early release frequency" (or containment failure frequency for the Fukushima Dai-ichi plant).
+While this certainly simplifies the problem space for the decision maker, this kind of risk aggregation can obfuscate of distort specific PSA results and related plant vulnerabilities.
+This problem will be discussed in more detail in the ASAMPSA_E project as respective results presentation to decision makers and stakeholders can be improved.
+In any case, an adequate set of PSA results needs to be used in risk-informed decision making for decision makers to fully understand the risk profile of their options.